An explanation of Mondrian's oeuvre by Michael Sciam

 Oil on Canvas, cm.
 127 x 127

-The small fragments join up with others to generate some symmetrical configurations within the lines (Diagram A):
+Observation of the frenzied succession of fragments reveals some that join up with others to generate some symmetrical configurations along the lines (Diagram B).

 Broadway Boogie Woogie, 1942-43, Diagram, Piet Mondrian